 Helpful Kitchen Tools

 In a large bowl, whisk together flour, sugar and baking powder.
 Add egg, milk, butter and lemon peel; mix just until dry ingredients are moistened.
+Batter will be thick.

 Fold in the blueberries.
 Spread in a greased 9-in. square baking pan.